wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 For general purpose you can fill the form `here <https://wazuh.com/cloud/>`_.

-For info related to your environments address us on the **Help** section of your Wazuh Cloud Console.
+For info related to your environments, address us on the **Help** section of your Wazuh Cloud Console.

 When is my credit card charged?
 -------------------------------